Skip to main content

 Prolonged exposure therapy (PE) to help you process the traumatic event and improve your coping will be utilized if our staff determines you are eligible.

-As a comprehensive mental health provider, Belmont offers a wide spectrum of therapies and treatments.
+As a comprehensive mental health provider, we offer a wide spectrum of therapies and treatments.

 Medication.
 If necessary, psychotropic medications may be used in conjunction with treatment.